HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 ---

 The [WLCG-HSF joint workshop](https://indico.cern.ch/event/658060/overview){:target="_naples_workshop"}
 took place in Naples from 26-29 of March.
-There was a huge amount of interest in the event, with 211 people registering, far exceeding the size of any workshop hosted by WLCG or HSF alone.
+There was a great deal of interest in the event, with 211 people registering, far exceeding the size of any workshop hosted by WLCG or HSF alone.
 Clearly the objective, to tackle the challenges of HEP computing for the next decade *in common*,